margostino/climateline-processor/README.md

 - [ ] Create entirely new articles
 - [ ] Detect duplicated article before pushing
 - [ ] Pushing by replying
 - [ ] Detect automatically properties such as location, source, category
+- [ ] Deploy only if build and tests pass
+- [ ] Isolate news fetcher API